Check out our recipe for making homemade corned beef hash! It's one of our all-time favorite recipes to make!

 Looking for more recipes?
 Check out some of my newest recipes!

-Salt and pepper- to taste.
+Salt and Black Pepper- to taste.

 Butter- you can substitute any oil for the butter.
 You just need something that will not burn while sauteing the onions and peppers.